miklevin/Pipulate.com/pipulate.md

 But don't fear!
 You can run a full Linux server on your Windows desktop like never before.
 Microsoft has made it easy with their Windows Subsystem for Linux.
-If you've ever felt imposter syndrome, here and now is how you fix it.
+If you've ever felt imposter syndrome, fix it here and now.

-### Do Use Jupyter But Don't Get Stuck in "Lost Mode"
+### Don't Get Stuck in "Lost Mode"

-The ultimate tool for SEO is Python, and the ultimate way to run Python is in Jupyter for experimental work and on Linux for 24x7 repetitive scheduling.
-Most Jupyter data jockeys get stuck in "Lost" mode where you have to sit there and hit the button, thereby losing many advantages of automation.
+The ultimate tool for SEO is Python, and the easiest way to get started with Python is Jupyter.
+The problem becomes going from Jupyter to 24x7 automation.
+You too easily get locked into ***"Lost Mode"*** where you have to sit there and press a button.

+The main purpose of Pipulate is to get you over the ***Lost*** mode hurdle.
+25x7 Linux daemons are a text-file away if you only know how to:

+    sudo vim /etc/systemd/system/awesome.service

 This site solves this classic problem by closing the gap between desktop Jupyter Notebooks and headless Linux servers.
+Do it on your Windows desktop just like you would on a real server, so moving it over is easy.

 ### Chase The Rabbit